-Mr S's complaint
+Mr L's complaint

-In February 2020 Mr S complained to Options about its role in his pension transfer and investment.
-In summary, Mr S's representative said Options shouldn't have accepted Mr S's SIPP application from Caledonian.
+In April 2020 Mr L complained to Options about its role in his pension transfer and investment.
+In summary, Mr L's representative said Options shouldn't have accepted Mr L's SIPP application from Caledonian.

-The representative said Mr S had no previous experience in investments or using a financial adviser, and a very low knowledge of investments.
+The representative said Mr L had no previous experience in investments, a medium attitude to taking financial risks, and a low capacity for loss.
 He was neither a sophisticated nor a wealthy investor.
-The representative said Mr S made the transfer and investment on advice from Caledonian who misled him into believing he would be better off by doing so.
-It said Options should've done checks and recognised the risk of consumer harm in the circumstances of Mr S's introduction by Caledonian, which was an overseas business advising Mr S to transfer out of a final salary pension scheme.
+The representative said Mr L made the transfer and investment on advice from Caledonian.
+It said Options should've done checks and recognised the risk of consumer harm in the circumstances of Mr L's introduction by Caledonian, which was an unregulated business advising Mr L to transfer out of a final salary pension scheme.

-The representative said Mr S wouldn't be in the situation he was now in if Options had acted properly.
-And Mr S wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.
-The representative said Options also caused Mr S worry and distress.
+The representative said Mr L wouldn't be in the situation he was now in if Options had acted properly.
+And Mr L wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.